-The TSF shall provide [assignment: protection method] protected storage for asymmetric private keys and [selection: symmetric keys, persistent secrets, no other keys].
+The TSF shall provide [assignment: protection method] protected storage for asymmetric private keys, symmetric keys and [selection: persistent secrets, no other keys].

 The TSF shall support the capability of [selection: importing keys/secrets into the TOE, causing the TOE to generate keys/secrets] upon request of [assignment: authorized subject].